 The youth has a key role to play in shaping a more sustainable, solidarity-based and resilient world.

-In 2020, a global conversation of the world’s future was initiated by the UN on the occasion of its 75th anniversary. #YAS20 will promote a similar approach and foster a dialogue across generations around the following question: “Which world do we want for today and tomorrow?”.
+In 2020, a global conversation of the world’s future was initiated by the UN on the occasion of its 75th anniversary. #YAS20 served to promote a similar approach and foster a dialogue across generations around the following question: “Which world do we want for today and tomorrow?”.

 Achieving progress towards the values and causes advanced by the activists requires the support of adults, who have the skills and leverage to deliver change.